9thDuck/first-react-project/README.md

 Issues to be fixed:

-1. top-left and bottom-left corners of the search bar are cut off.
+1. styling issues related to the search bar
-2. sometimes the state value of the guest count lags behind by 1 when incremented using buttons.